anoma/taiga/book/src/spec_halo2.md

     - `π_action` - `ActionCircuit` proof
     - `(rt, nf, cm, com_vp_input, com_vp_output, ce)` - `ActionCircuit` public input

-TODO: Add partial transactions.
-Can we not have partial transactions in a Taiga tx?
+TODO: Add partial transactions

+A balanced set of Taiga partial transactions counts as a valid output of Taiga that can be sent further to the mempool or whatnot

 #### Validity of `tx`
 A transaction `tx` is valid if: